Official Regulations of the Canadian Young Physicists’ Tournament

 c) Not comment on his/her grading decision after the PM is completed when asked by team members and team leaders

 One of the most experienced jurors takes the role of the chairperson of the PM room.
 The chairperson’s responsibilities are outlined in the CaYPT Chairperson Responsibility document.
-The chairperson of each PM room is nominated by the COC and approved by the COC chair.
+The chairperson of each PM room is nominated by the COC and approved by the Director of the COC.

 V. The Agenda of the CaYPT

-The CaYPT is carried out in a period determined by the COC (from February to April, currently during the month of March).
 All teams participate in five Selective PMs.
-Selective PMs are carried out according to a fixed schedule as detailed in the attachment to these Regulations.
+Selective PMs are conducted according to a fixed schedule as detailed in the attachment to these Regulations.
 Numbers are ascribed to teams by draw.
-Two or Three teams participate in a PM, depending on the total number of teams.
-In the course of a PM, the members of a team communicate only with each other.
-Before the beginning of a PM, the Jury and the teams are introduced.
+Two teams participate in a Selective PM.
+Three teams participate in the Final PM.
+During a PM, the members of a team may only communicate with each other.
+At the beginning of a PM, the Jury and the teams are introduced.
 The PM is carried out in two (or three) Stages.
 In each Stage, a team plays one of the two (or three) roles: Reporter, Opponent, (Reviewer).
 In the subsequent Stages of the PM, the teams change their roles according to the schemes:

 |Three Teams PM||Two Teams PM|